adblockplus/adblockpluschrome/README.md

 ### Building the extension

-Run one of the following commands in the project directory, depending on your target platform:
+Run the following command in the project directory:

     ./build.py -t chrome build -k adblockpluschrome.pem
-    ./build.py -t safari build -k adblockplussafari.pem

-This will create a build with a name in the form _adblockpluschrome-1.2.3.nnnn.crx_ or _adblockplussafari-1.2.3.nnnn.safariextz_.
+This will create a build with a name in the form _adblockpluschrome-1.2.3.nnnn.crx_
 Note that you don't need an existing signing key for Chrome, a new key will be created automatically if the file doesn't exist.
-Safari on the other hand always requires a valid developer certificate, you need to get one in the Apple Developer Center first. _adblockplussafari.pem_ should contain the private key for your developer certificate, the developer certificate itself as well as all the certificates it was signed with (Apple's root certificate and intermediate certificates) in PEM format - in that order.

 ### Development environment

 To simplify the process of testing your changes you can create an unpacked development environment.
-For that run one of the following commands:
+For that run the following command:

     ./build.py -t chrome devenv
-    ./build.py -t safari devenv

-This will create a _devenv.platform_ directory in the repository.
-In Chrome you should load _devenv.chrome_ as an unpacked extension directory.
+This will create a _devenv.chrome_ directory in the repository.
+In Chrome you should load the directory as an unpacked extension.
 After making changes to the source code re-run the command to update the development environment, the extension should reload automatically after a few seconds.

-In Safari you should load _devenv.safari/adblockplussafari.safariextension_ as unpacked extension directory.
-After making changes to the source code re-run the command to update the development environment.
-You will still need to reload the extension explicitly in the Extension Builder, Safari currently doesn't allow automating this action.

 Running the unit tests
 ----------------------